SilentVoid13/Templater/README.md

 After installing, you can then find the installed plugins under Settings > Third-party plugin.
 They need to be enabled in order to take effect.
 You can also uninstall them there.

-#### Updates

-You can follow the same procedure as installation to update the plugin once installed.

 ## Contributing

 Feel free to contribute.

-Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_TEMPLATES.md) for informations on how to develop a new internal template.
+Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_TEMPLATES.md) for informations on how to develop a new internal template.

 You can create an [issue](https://github.com/SilentVoid13/Templater/issues) to report a bug, suggest an improvement for this plugin, etc.